Type of Property Guide

 4. Assign a Section 42 Notice to the Buyer

-Pros: Supports a higher sale price than a pure short-lease sale; avoids the seller funding the full premium upfront; particularly useful if the lease is just below 80 years and marriage value is about to apply.
+Pros: Supports a higher sale price than a pure short-lease sale; avoids the seller funding the full premium upfront; particularly useful if the lease is just above 80 years, where marriage value is about to apply unless the extension is locked in.
 Cons: Adds legal complexity to the sale; not all buyers want to take on the extension themselves; needs a solicitor experienced in Section 42 assignments.

 Costs of Selling